VergaJU/BoneMarrow_scRNA-Seq/Pre-process/README.md

 docker pull vergaju/pre-process:latest
 ```

-The working directory with the input file has to be mounted in the `/home/` directory of the container using the `-v`, an example of the command to run the pre-processing is:
+The working directory with the input file has to be mounted in the `/home/` directory of the container using the `-v`.
+The input file can have different names but has to be specified the path as `/home/samplesfile`.
+An example:

 ```
-docker container run -v $(pwd):/home/ vergaju/pre-process:latest
+docker container exec -v $(pwd):/home/ vergaju/pre-process:latest pre_processh.sh /home/samples.csv
 ```

 ### Run with singularity